Two Centimetres – Part 5

 Now, Dr. Hong is not only an experienced surgeon, but he is also the Past President of the Ontario Medical Association, Plastic Surgery Section, and current Chief of Plastic Surgery for EMAS, a charitable organization that provides medical and dental care to under-serviced areas throughout the World.
 In other words, he is well connected and has deeply rooted tendencies towards humanitarianism.

-Deborah’s luck was finally turning.
+Maria’s luck was finally turning.
 While Dr. Hong was not able to arrange for a lymphoscintigraphy, he was able to schedule her for a CT Scan on December 13; Scheduled her for a pre-surgery consult on December 15; And arranged for a chest X-ray and bloodwork.

 He did all this within 24 hours.

-Even though these appointments would all take place in the Greater Toronto Area, approximately a five-hour drive away, Deborah was happy that proactive steps were finally being taken to remove the ticking time bomb from her neck.
+Even though these appointments would all take place in the Greater Toronto Area, approximately a five-hour drive away, Maria was happy that proactive steps were finally being taken to remove the ticking time bomb from her neck.

 Visit www.getskinhelp.com/get-started today and have your suspicious moles or bumps checked virtually.